William John Ritchie Simpson: Miscellaneous appointments

 Simpson was a member of the Naval Medical Consultative Board, the Colonial Medical and Sanitary Committee, the Yellow Fever Commission in West Africa and the Government Commission on Enteric Fever in South Africa from 1900 to 1901 during the Second Boer War.
 He investigated plague in Hong Kong in 1902, sanitation in Singapore in 1906 and plague and public health in West Africa in 1908.
 In 1913 he investigated plague and public health in East Africa, and was also a member of the commission on plague in West Africa.
 In 1924 he wrote a report on sanitation and plague in the mining districts of the Gold Coast.
 The Roan Antelope Copper Mine in Northern Rhodesia (now Zambia) experienced a high death rate during construction between 1927 and 1930.
 In 1929 the managers of the mining company in London arranged for the Ross Institute for Tropical Diseases to send an expedition led by Simpson to find what was causing the deaths.

 Death

 Simpson died of pneumonia on 20 September 1931 at the Ross Institute.
 His biographer writes that "Simpson was a man of great industry and an inflexible purpose that sometimes led to clashes with his associates."
 Simpson sometimes ignored local knowledge and cultural concerns, and created resistance to his sanitary reforms through his insensitivity.
 He considered that the origins of plague or cholera bacilli were the bodies and homes of poor colonial workers.
 His solution was often to destroy large parts of colonial cities and to rebuild them according to current theories of sanitation.
 The poor were often forced to relocate.
+Whilst considered novel at the time, Simpson recommended he need for residential racial segregation between European, Asiatic and African races, notably in his 1915 report regarding conditions in Nairobi.